SEKOIA-IO/documentation/docs/xdr/features/investigate/alerts.md

 | Major | [60-80[ |
 | Urgent | [80-100] |

-### Alert Similarity (Occurence)
+### Alert Similarity
-Alert similarity is the process by which we collect similar events in the same alert.
+Alert similarity (Occurence) is the process by which we collect similar events in the same alert.
 The information is available in the Alerts table → Column `Occurrence`.

 !!! note
     Alert similarity has nothing to do with similar alerts.
 Check this [section](#similar-alerts) to learn more about similar alerts.

 **Example**

 If an alert has 24 occurrences, it means that it contains 24 events that were classified as similar and put in the same alert.

+### Similarity strategies

 There are three main strategies to define similarity of events.
 By order: